spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-access-feature.md

 | CustomerAccess    | class | created | src/Generated/Shared/Transfer/CustomerAccessTransfer    |
 | ContentTypeAccess | class | created | src/Generated/Shared/Transfer/ContentTypeAccessTransfer |

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

 Make sure that the changes were implemented successfully.
-For this purpose, trigger the following methods and make sure that the above events have been triggered:
+To achieve this, trigger the following methods and make sure that the above events have been triggered:

 | PATH                                                                        | METHOD NAME                                                                  |
 |-----------------------------------------------------------------------------|------------------------------------------------------------------------------|